beyond-all-reason/teiserver/documents/spring/matchmaking.md

 As per the [new protocol](/documents/new_protocol) work I will be doing all arguments are separated by tabs rather than spaces.

 #### IDs vs Names
 Whenever talking to the server, it will expect the IDs of queues to be given.
-When the server sends messages to the clients it will send IDs and Names so the names can be displayed to the users.
-The ID/Name combo will always take the form "id:name" (e.g. "13:queue name").
-Queue names are not allowed to contain colons.
+When the server sends messages to the clients it will send IDs except when the protocol explicitly says it will send a name (e.g. queue info or listing queues).

 #### Other resources
 - [spring forum thread](https://springrts.com/phpbb/viewtopic.php?f=71&t=33072)